|Degrees||BMus (KCL), MMus (KCL)|

 Area of proposed thesis

-Jason is currently in his first year of the DPhil course and his research, supervised by Prof. Daniel Grimley, focuses on the auditory culture of fin-de-siècle Vienna.
+Jason is currently in his second year of the DPhil course and his research, supervised by Prof. Daniel Grimley, focuses on the auditory culture of fin-de-siècle Vienna.
 One of his key research aims is exploring how the changing perceptions of sound were mediated through the unique development of suburban folk music, particularly in working class districts, and the effects of modernist urban development on the musical life of these communities.

 Oxford-Leon E and Iris L Beghian Graduate Scholarship